-- The assets are required to fulfill the conditions to qualify the depreciation at the beginning of the year.
-In this type of technique, the businessmen get encouragement to start a new business and give his contribution to society.
-Although this method of claiming is absolutely optional there is no hard and fast rule that all the businessmen will have to opt for the same.
+Bonus Depreciation is a kind of first-year depreciation given to a qualified asset.
+The assets are required to fulfil certain conditions to qualify for depreciation at the beginning of the year.
+In this type of technique, the businessmen get encouragement to start a new business and contribute to society.
+Although this method of claiming is optional, there is no hard and fast rule that all the businessmen will have to opt for the same.

 Example of Bonus Depreciation

 A company buys a camera from the market.
-The proprietor of that business is a You Tuber.
-The price of the camera was $ 10000/- it was a professional camera and also they have customized it according to their preferences.
-Now, this camera will come under the category of qualified assets since this product will be used in the business of the company.
+The proprietor of this business is a YouTuber.
+The price of the camera was $ 10000.
+It was a professional camera, and also the company has customized it according to its preferences.
+Now, this camera will come under the category of qualified assets since it will be used in the company’s business.

-The asset should be used in the business to qualify as an eligible asset to obtain the bonus depreciation is one of the criteria.
-The tax rate on that product says 20% now the deductible value is $2000.
+The asset should be used in the business to obtain the bonus depreciation which is given only on used assets.
+The tax rate on camera says 20%.
+Now the deductible value is $2000.
 It should be taken in the very first year when the asset is put to use.

-How it Affects Business Taxes?
+How Bonus Deprecitaion Affects the Business Tax?

-- The asset which is to be used in the business has to be owned and not on lease the person will not be allowed to claim for the deduction if the asset is not owned.
+- The asset has to be owned and should not be on the lease.
+The person will not be allowed to claim for the deduction if the asset is not owned.
 We can claim a 100% deduction of the asset value along with our business tax return.

-Differences Between Bonus Depreciation and Section 179
+Difference between Bonus Depreciation and Section 179

-- In case of deduction under section 179 the businessmen will be able to get the deduction but on one condition and that is the business should have a taxable profit in the year in which this deduction is claimed.
-On the contrary, there are no such criteria for the businessmen who are willing to get the claim through bonus depreciation.
+- In case of deduction under section 179, the businessmen will be able to get the deduction but on one condition.
+The condition states that the business should have a taxable profit in the year in which this deduction is claimed.
+On the contrary, there are no such criteria for the businessmen willing to get the claim through bonus depreciation.

-This has been a guide to What is a Bonus Depreciation & its Definition.
+This article has been a guide to What is a Bonus Depreciation & its Definition.
 Here we discuss how bonus depreciation works and also how it can affect business taxes along with an example.
 You can learn more about from the following articles –